 The Lasso tools are often useful to cleanup a selection made with another tool, e.g. the Quick Selection Tool.

 You can use keyboard shortcuts to move between straight-line (Polygonal Lasso Tool) and freehand (Lasso Tool) selections.

 - Using the zoom tool, click the nautilus (the image at the bottom right) to zoom in to at least 100%.

 - Select the Lasso Tool.
 Starting the the lower left, drag around the rounded end of the mussel.
 Do not release the mouse button.

-- Press the Alt key and then release the mouse button so that the lasso pointer changes to the polygonal lasso shape.
+- When you reach a corner or striahgt part of the edge, press the Alt key and then release the mouse button so that the lasso pointer changes to the polygonal lasso shape.
 Do not release the Alt key.